mastodon/documentation/Using-Mastodon/FAQ.md

 “Local” toots are from the server you signed up at.
 “Federated” are the all the toots your server knows about.
 (It's complicated, but short version is: “toots from people that you and other locals follow.”)

 #### Are there instances that my instance doesn't federate with?
 How do I know?
 Some instances are private and will not federate with your instance.
 Others may be blocked by your instance.
-You can ask the admin of your instance to find out more about federation.
+To find out more about how your instance federates, ask your admin. (see also: “[Who is my admin, and how do I contact/follow them?](#who-is-my-admin-and-how-do-i-contact-follow-them)”)

 #### Can I have more than one account?
 Can I use the same email on different instances?
 Yes and yes!
 If you find another instance you would like to join, sign up!
 Note that not all instances are open to new registrations and it’s possible that someone has already taken your preferred username.